Youngtown, Tasmania

 Youngtown is a residential locality in the local government areas (LGA) of Launceston and Northern Midlands in the Launceston and Central LGA regions of Tasmania.
 The locality is about 6 km south-east of the town of Launceston.
 The 2016 census has a population of 291 for the state suburb of Youngtown.

 It is a southern suburb of Launceston.

-There is a football ground at Youngtown, the Youngtown Oval, which is where South Launceston Football club play their home games in the Tasmania State League.
+There is an Australian rules football ground at Youngtown, the Youngtown Oval, which is where South Launceston Football Club play their home games in the Tasmania State League.
 Youngtown Primary School is also located in the suburb.

 History

 Youngtown was gazetted as a locality in 1963.

 Youngtown is also where the minor locality of Franklin Village is located which was established in 1837.
 Most of the historic buildings of Franklin Village are gone, and the area is incorporated into nearby Youngtown.
 The remaining buildings include Franklin House which was built in 1838 and St James Anglican Church built 1845.

 The suburb was named after Henry Young, the first governor of Tasmania.